 - Complete/Incomplete is all or nothing grade so students can only receive a 0% or 100%.

-- If you use an External Tool or New Quiz, you will need to manually mark work as missing.
+- If you use an External Tool (Flip, Google Assignments), you will need to manually mark work as missing.

 - If you change the due date after the policy applies it will not undo scores already entered.